HeinrichG-V12/HFM_Adapter/README.md

 # HFM Adapter

-## With this adapter it is possible to replace any HLM with any HFM.
+## With this adapter it is possible to replace any HLM with any HFM

 ## Development status